saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-1-textfsm.md

                    'software-version': '4.20.15M'}
 ```

 In closing, I think it is a good idea to read through the <a href="https://github.com/google/textfsm/wiki/TextFSM" target="_blank">TextFSM wiki</a>.
-And additionally, you should definately check out the <a href="https://github.com/networktocode/ntc-templates/tree/master/templates" target="_blank">NTC textFSM templates</a>.
+And additionally, you should definitely check out the <a href="https://github.com/networktocode/ntc-templates/tree/master/templates" target="_blank">NTC TextFSM templates</a>.
 This is a great repo that you can use as inspiration.
 It might even already have a template for something you need.